More Menu

 If more than 19 colors are found, the palette is capped at 19 and a toast shows how many were trimmed.

-After extraction, every extracted color property is linked to the new palette.
-Changing a petal color will update those layers.
+After extraction, the extracted colors are linked to the new palette.
+Changing a petal color will update the linked layers or artwork.

 Unlink Selected Layers